kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 #0999
 ```

-## How to measure the duration
+## How I measured the duration

-When I say "the TS1 took 5 minutes 37 seconds", how do I measure the start and end of duration?
+When I say "the TS1 took 5 minutes 37 seconds", how did I measure the start and end of duration?

 As soon as I start the Test Suite `TS1` by clicking the run button ![run button](docs/images/run_katalon_test.png), "Job Progress" modal window will open.